Electrolyte powder packets

 Brand Name: CeraLyte

-Electrolyte powder packets is used for:
+Electrolyte powder packets are used for:

 Treating or preventing dehydration caused by diarrhea.
 It may also be used for other conditions as determined by your doctor.